 Chemotherapy and Immunotherapy

 The National Comprehensive Cancer Network (NCCN) recently updated their guidelines to include a combination of Alimta®, cisplatin and bevacizumab as a first-line treatment, combining chemotherapy drugs with a drug that targets tumor blood vessels.
 The NCCN recognizes that this is only an option for patients not eligible for surgery.
 In a recent study of 448 patients, half treated with all three drugs and half treated without bevacizumab, overall survival improved for those treated with the full combination.
-The combination of three extended survival to 18.8 months on average, while the combination of just Alimta® and cisplatin had an average survival of 16.1 months.
-Immunotherapy drugs such as pembrolizumab and nivolumab/ipilimumab have also shown effectiveness as second-line options for patients whose mesothelioma has progressed after front-line treatment, and are now included as recommended therapies in current NCCN guidelines.

 Innovative Radiation Therapies

-Researchers of radiotherapy and mesothelioma have also looked into how it can be used more effectively when combined with surgery.
-Studies have shown that Surgery for Mesothelioma After Radiation Therapy (SMART) with intensity-modulated radiation therapy has been able to extend survival to 51 months, on average.
-This treatment plan begins with radiation therapy and follows with surgery, an extrapleural pneumonectomy.
 Researchers and advocates of SMART continue to try and improve the efficacy of this option, also finding success in the combination of radiation therapy and immunotherapy prior to surgery.
 Radiation therapy, called IMRT, applied to the pleural surfaces after lung-sparing pleurectomy has also been investigated and found to be safe with promising effectiveness.

 Improved Palliative Care

 Palliative care plays an important role in mesothelioma treatment, helping reduce symptoms for patients.
-As cancer cells spread throughout the body, patients typically experience more symptoms, as well as side effects from treatments.
+As cancer cells spread throughout the body, patients may experience more symptoms, as well as side effects from treatments.
 Palliative care can offer symptomatic relief and a higher quality of life.

 Mesothelioma case studies continue to analyze the effectiveness of particular palliative treatments for both mesothelioma patients and mesothelioma survivors.
 For example, recent studies have looked into the palliative effects of radiation therapy on pleural mesothelioma patients.
-In one study, palliative radiotherapy was reported to help with pain management and improve quality of life for 50 – 60% of mesothelioma patients.
-Researchers continue to look into how radiation therapy can be used palliatively on its own and in combination with other treatment techniques.

 Understanding Mesothelioma

-As more cases of mesothelioma emerge, new case studies are conducted and the number of cases analyzed increases, researchers can better understand mesothelioma statistics, cancer progression, successful treatments, risk factors and other information that will improve the diagnosis and treatment of the disease.
+As more cases of mesothelioma emerge, new case studies are published and the number of cases analyzed increases, researchers can better understand mesothelioma statistics, cancer progression, successful treatments, risk factors and other information that will improve the diagnosis and treatment of the disease.

 Mesothelioma and Genetics

 One study of interest is genetics and mesothelioma.
-Studies throughout the past decade have looked into how genetics may be able to identify individuals that are more at risk to develop mesothelioma and other asbestos cancers.
+Studies throughout the past decade have explored how genetics may be able to identify individuals that are more at risk to develop mesothelioma and other asbestos cancers.
 During histology, specialists can look at patient DNA to observe chromosomal losses and gains, pinpointing connections in cases of patients with malignant mesothelioma.
 More research is needed to determine their efficacy in assisting with diagnosis and prognosis of the disease.

 02. Continued Research